 You can take one month off your Bill Smoothing payments each year.
 We'll simply smooth that amount over the remaining months of your 12-month term.

 For example, if you make your Bill Smoothing payments weekly, you can take four weeks off individually or consecutively.

 It's up to you when and how you'd like to take your payment holiday.

 Your account will be in credit if you've paid for more energy than you've consumed.

 If your account's in credit by more than your next payment amount, you'll be able to skip your next payment by rolling your credit over to your next payment amount.

 If there is a credit balance, you can contact us to obtain a refund or leave it on your account.
 Note a credit balance will not be a factor when calculating a renewed Bill Smoothing payment amount.

-To rollover your credit, please contact us on 131 245.
+To rollover your credit, please contact us.